Introduction to Yoga Therapy

 Yoga therapy is difficult to define, in part because of the tremendous depth of the tradition itself, and just like Yoga, yoga therapy as a discipline can be also be approached in so many different ways.

-Nonetheless, just like any other scientific discipline in order to better understand Yoga therapy accepted socially, it is necessary to have a reasonable and pragmatic definition for two major reasons: –
+Nonetheless, just like any other scientific discipline to better understand Yoga therapy accepted socially, it is necessary to have a reasonable and pragmatic definition for two major reasons: –

 - It should be simple enough to be understandable to those without experience with Yoga.